-Schools that offer online education options in pastoral Christian studies or related areas mainly include private religious-affiliated institutions.
+Schools that offer online education options in pastoral Christian studies or related areas are mainly private religious-affiliated institutions.
 Students wishing to explore this field via distance learning can work toward a number of academic certificates and degrees from the comfort of home.
-However, many programs require that students complete some on-campus courses or stays of residency at churches.
-Examples of online programs include the following:
+There are online associate, bachelor's, and master's degrees offered in this field, as well as both undergraduate and graduate certificates.
+They may be offered under different titles, such as Christian Ministry or Biblical and Pastoral Studies.
+Many of these programs are offered in hybrid format, so they require that students complete some on-campus courses or stays of residency at churches.

 Applicants to undergraduate programs in pastoral Christian studies must have a high school diploma or GED, while those interested in graduate-level options must have a bachelor's degree.
 Due to the nature of this field, it is common for schools to also require prospective students to submit recommendation letters from pastors or other church leaders.

 Undergraduate certificate programs are geared toward students who hope to enter the pastoral ministry on a part-time basis.
 Online programs at this level usually allow students to choose from a large pool of Christian studies electives, in addition to completing introductory courses on theology, leadership, and the Bible.
 Distance learners can usually earn a certificate in under a year.